rapid7/insightconnect-plugins/cuckoo/help.md

 # Requirements

-* Cuckoo sandbox API URL for your Cuckoo instance
+* Cuckoo Sandbox API URL for your Cuckoo instance

 # Documentation